Hiking in the Desert Sun: Scottsdale’s McDowell Sonoran Preserve

 Overall, the Fort McDowell casino was beyond disappointing.
 There is nothing special about this bland casino.
 It's basically just a space to gamble - don't expect any first class food, service, entertainment, or decor.
 In my opinion, it was a big mistake to build a 4.5 star resort next to this crummy casino.

-Apart from the crummy casino, other downsides of the resort include an absence of any type of coffee-shop (the nearest coffee shop is several miles away!), only 1 restaurant on-site, and the secluded location (it is about a 15 minute drive into Scottsdale and even further to Phoenix).
-On the plus side, being located in the middle of the desert, it is very quiet and quite a scenic drive into town.
+Apart from the crummy casino, the resort is a decent place to stay.
+Being located in the middle of the desert, it is very quiet and quite a scenic drive into town.

 Special packages starting in the low 100's and including a dinner credit can often be found on the website.
 In addition, deals can frequently be found on Hotwire and Groupon.